How to do an Awe Walk / Activity

 – What do you feel drawn to?

-– Is there something that makes you feel awe or joy?
+– Is there something that makes you feel awe, a sense of wonder or surprise?

 – Are there any negative spaces (the shapes between objects)?